Endogenous Inequality Aversion: Decision criteria for triage and other ethical tradeoffs: Additional applications

 Measures of income inequality are often rooted in social welfare functions.
 The view that income inequality should be assessed through a normative framework dates back to \cite{daltonEJ1920}, who argued that inequality measures must be derived from an explicit aggregation procedure.\footnote{This contrasts with the ``Italian school'' (notably Corrado Gini), which favored statistical measures of dispersion without explicit welfare foundations.
 See \cite{atkinson2015} for an overview.} \cite{atkinson1970measurement} formalized this link, demonstrating that any inequality measure that is monotone in the Lorenz dominance order is implicitly a utilitarian aggregation of a concave utility function.
 Specifically, Atkinson's influential index is derived from additively aggregating utilities with constant relative risk aversion.

 To formalize the application to income inequality, let $\vx \in \R^n$ denote an income distribution where $x_i$ is the income of agent $i$.
-We evaluate outcomes using a strictly concave function $v$, where the concavity reflects the degree of inequality aversion.
+We evaluate outcomes using a strictly concave function $\phi$, where the concavity reflects the degree of inequality aversion.
 The Atkinson approach identifies the \textit{Equally Distributed Equivalent} (EDE) income $y$, which is the income level that leaves a utilitarian planner indifferent between all agents earning $y$ and the income distribution $\vx$.
 The EDE is defined implicitly by:

-The Atkinson index corresponds to an income distribution's EDE for the special case when $v(z)=z^{1-\epsilon}$, where $\epsilon \geq 0$ (with $\epsilon\neq 1$) is the parameter of inequality aversion \citep{atkinson1970measurement}.
-When $\epsilon=0$, each agent's income is weighted equally; as $\epsilon \to \infty$, increasingly more weight is placed on the poorest agent.
-The EDE is a form of certainty equivalent, and it also features in our formalization of the fan social welfare function (see the definition of the representing social welfare function).
+The Atkinson index corresponds to an income distribution's EDE for the special case when $\phi(z)=z^{1-\epsilon}/(1-\epsilon)$, where $\epsilon \geq 0$ (with $\epsilon\neq 1$) is the parameter of inequality aversion \citep{atkinson1970measurement}.
+When $\epsilon=0$, each agent's income is weighted equally; as $\epsilon \to \infty$, increasingly more and more weight is placed on the poorest agent.
+The EDE is a form of certainty equivalent, and it also features in our formalization of the Fan social welfare function (see the definition of the representing social welfare function).

 Notice that Atkinson's measure, like most inequality indices used in practice, is homothetic: the relative inequality between $\vx$ and $\vy$ must be the same as that between $\lambda\vx$ and $\lambda\vy$ for any $\lambda>0$.
 Homotheticity is, however, questionable in this setting.
 The problem is clearly articulated by \cite{KOLM1976416}, who writes, ``In May 1968 in France, radical students triggered a student upheaval which induced a workers' general strike.
 All this was ended by the Grenelle agreements, which decreed a 13\% increase in all payrolls.
 Thus, laborers earning 80 pounds a month received $10$ pounds more, whereas executives who already earned $800$ pounds a month received $100$ pounds more.
-The Radicals felt bitter and cheated; in their view, this widely increased income inequality.'' \cite{sen1973economic} makes a similar point, arguing that a small transfer from a person with \$1,000 to one with \$900 is a more significant reduction in inequality than the same transfer from a person with \$1,000,000 to a person with \$900,000.
+The Radicals felt bitter and cheated; in their view, this widely increased income inequality.'' \cite{sen1973economic} follows up on these ideas and argues that the absolute value of income should be taken into account in evaluating any transfer that is meant to mitigate income inequality.